 Lycopene is best consumed with fat

-For maximum bioavailability, lycopene is best consumed with fat (Dave Asprey would be so happy).
+For maximum bioavailability, lycopene is best consumed with fat.

 Similarly, this study found carotenoid bioavailability increased when full fat dressing was added to salad.